KoNit-K/red_teaming_agv/README.md

-## Installation
+# Deployment Guide

-### Prerequisites
+## 0. Prerequisites
 Ensure you have Python 3.8+ installed and the required dependencies:

-# Deployment Guide

 ## 1. Set Up a Local Virtual Environment